The Social Care Institute for Excellence is a national charity and improvement agency which improves the lived experience of people using social care.

 What we are looking for:

-- Proven ability to analyse qualitative and quantitative data to report on variances in performance of KPIs.
+· proven ability to analyse qualitative and quantitative data to inform decision-making

 If you would like to access the application form in a different format or if would like any assistance that might help improve your experience while completing the application, please contact us.